 It’s important to empower you and your family to take charge of your bodies when out in the sun.
 Don’t let commercials and ads do the thinking for you.

-Read this list with information about what not to take with you when going on vacation.
 Recent studies reveal that those wearing hats and protective clothing are less likely than those wearing sunscreen at preventing skin damage and skin cancers over a lifetime.

 Why Europe Has Better Sunscreens

 The EWG estimates half of the beach and sunscreen products sold in the United States fail to comply with European Union recommendation for UVA protection.

 In Europe, sunscreens must offer UVA protection that is at least a third as potent as the SPF (sunburn protection factor), the measure of the product’s ability to shield against UVB rays that burn the skin (European Commission 2006, Colipa 2009).
 In other words, if a product advertises SPF 30, its UVA protection must be at least 10.